-Dana White's long-awaited entry into professional boxing finally arrives this Friday when Zuffa Boxing presents its inaugural card at the newly renamed Meta APEX in Las Vegas.
+Dana White's long-awaited entry into professional boxing finally arrives tonight when Zuffa Boxing presents its inaugural card at the newly renamed Meta APEX in Las Vegas.
 The eight-bout event marks a historic moment for TKO Group Holdings as the UFC's parent company expands into the sweet science with an ambitious plan to revolutionize the sport.

 - Historic Launch: First official Zuffa Boxing card under the new Paramount+ broadcasting deal, one night before UFC 324